-In their Towards Improved Retirement Savings Outcomes for Women report, the OECD has taken groundbreaking steps towards addressing the gender pension gap that women today will face when they become older.
+In their Towards Improved Retirement Savings Outcomes for Women report (March 2021), the OECD took groundbreaking steps towards addressing the gender pension gap that women today will face when they become older.
 This pension gap has developed due to discrimination women face based on both their sex and age, referred to as gendered ageism.

 Ageism was coined by the famous geriatrician Robert Butler in 1969 to describe “a distaste for growing old”.
 It was not until about a quarter of a century later, that the term “gendered ageism” was introduced and accepted as a way to intersect ageism with sexism.
 Yet, its pervasive and harmful effect on older women, who form the majority of the older population, has gone largely unrecognised and uncorrected.
 For example, the greying hair of older men is viewed as distinguished while grey hair in women is considered a negative sign of ageing.
 With age, men often increase their social status through the accumulation of wealth, while women often feel invisible as they age, being judged on their looks alone.

 Like poverty, ageism is a non-medical factor shaping one’s health, and so is now considered a social determinant of health.